Dudeiebot/nvim/noob.md

         - the visual mode (v) is just a read-only mode, you can get things selected and later yanked (also known as copy in the real world) on these mode.
         - the insert mode is just the insert mode, the mf write mode.

-- if you are using my setup here, it do come with telescope and `(caps-lock)n(underscore)vim`tree, if you are building from scratch you can get telescope for finding files or those things called directory.
+- If you are using my setup here, it do come with telescope and `(caps-lock)n(underscore)vim`tree, if you are building from scratch you can get telescope for finding files or those things called directory.

 - We do have stuff called jobs (it is practically you minimizing you app on your andriod), and you can certainly get back to them for sure.
 Don't let that bug you cause it may not be useful later on.

 ## Some things in CMD mode
  An easy way to remember, pka `d` as Delete and `c` as Change, `w` as Forward and `b`, `t` as to and `f` as find, `b` as beginning and `e` as end.

+ For real this are just normal english, like `d 2 w` called delete 2 word will practically delete 2 word.

 `dt` and `ct` followed by the lettering or symbol you want to delete can be helpful also, it will equally delete of change to the side.